EsbenGammelgaard/KNN/README.md

 The run time for the prediciton inlducing both training and testing was 5.5 seconds.

 ## Results from R-KNN-hyper-opti
-The goal is to optimize the hyperparameters for the KNN algorithms.
+The goal is to optimize the hyperparameters for the KNN algorithm.
 In the case of KNN the only hyperparameter is K.
 ### Automatic Hyperparameter Tuning Results
 k-Nearest Neighbors